 If your time is limited, you can simply book a day trip to Padar Island from Labuan Bajo.

 Depending on your preferences and budget, you can opt for a group tour or a private boat tour.

 There is one tour that I can highly recommend that covers all the highlights on a full-day trip from Labuan Bajo.

 The Komodo Full-Day Boat Tour is the most top-rated tour with great reviews and hundreds of bookings.

 This tour covers the top locations in Komodo National Park such as the hike to the famous Padar viewpoint, Pink Beach Komodo, seeing the famous Komodo dragons, and swimming at Kelor Island.

 It also includes hassle-free pick-up and drop-off from your hotel in Labuan Bajo, return boat transfers, and an English-speaking guide.

 A special way to get to the islands, and one that I highly recommend, is a multi-day sailing adventure on a live-aboard boat where you’ll get to sail around the enchanting waters of Flores.

-I personally booked my tour with Travass Life who offers amazing tours of Komodo National Park.
+I personally booked my tour with Travass Life which offers amazing tours of Komodo National Park.